xplosionmind/old.tommi.space/_notes/public/Now.md

 I am attending [Philosophy, International Studies and Economics](https://unive.it/pise "PISE course page on UniVe website") at [Ca' Foscari University](https://unive.it "Ca' Foscari University website") in [Venice](https://www.comune.venezia.it/ "Venice institutional website"), Italy, where I'm living.

 <div class="blue box">
-	I made <a href="https://pise-notes.club" rel="noopener noreferrer" target="_blank" title="PISE Notes">PISE Notes</a>, a website in which I collect notes on the course classes.
+	I made <a href="https://pise-notes.club"  target="_blank" title="PISE Notes">PISE Notes</a>, a website in which I collect notes on the course classes.
 </div>

 <br>